BraghinAndrea/GSoC2025-project-log/reports.md

 it seems that the Title option comes at the end, I will try to creat files with multiple options and see if LS-DYNA opens them if I change the order of options.
 I did some tests For LS-PrePost , the commands SECTION_SHELL_EFG_TITLE and SECTION_SHELL_TITLE_EFG are the same, but when saving the key word file again LS-PrePost uses this format SECTION_SHELL_EFG_TITL.
 It will take a while to creat all possible cases for testing working on it
+# August 30
+I have created testing files. for several cases but facing problems converting them.
+Getting some assersion error I don't know what is the problem